Yukon-Literacy-Coalition/ylc_website_v2/src/_about-family-literacy/2021-06-29-what-is-family-literacy.md

         children mostly learn through the power of play, which helps to nurture the imagination and to give a child a sense of adventure.
-Through play, they can learn essential skills such as problem solving, sharing, emotional development, gross and fine motor skills, language and so much more.
+Through play, they can learn essential skills such as problem solving, sharing, emotional development, gross, and fine motor skills, language and so much more.
 It has been proven that when parents/caregivers learn together with the child, through a wide variety of daily activities, they assist their children and themselves in becoming lifelong learners.
       subTitle: Family Literacy
 ---